 The KITE Local Caching Server (LCS) allows your computer to act as a dedicated network server for KITE testing, which gives students and staff local access to KITE content.
 By using temporary storage, or a cache, the server is able to access data more quickly while reducing demand on the KITE servers.

-You can set up an LCS on a machine running one of three operating systems: Macintosh, Windows, or Linux.
+You can set up a Local Caching Server on a computer running OS X, Windows, or Linux.

 |Download LCS for Windows||Installation instructions|

 |Windows 7 (64-bit), 8, 10, 2008 R2 server, 2012 server supported|

 |Requires 2 GHz processor, 4 GB RAM, 3 GB disk space|